Revenue KPI’s that Matter

-- Contracted ARR/MRR – existing customers who downgraded their subscription and/or reduced their consumption.
+- Contracted ARR/MRR – existing customers who downgraded their subscriptions and/or reduced their consumption.

-- Canceled ARR/MRR – existing customers who canceled their subscription.
+- Canceled ARR/MRR – existing customers who canceled their subscriptions.

 These components are frequently measured in both absolute value and relative value and are often presented in the context of incremental changes from period to period.

 The Investors Point of View on ARR & MRR:

 ARR is the best measure of the scale of a subscription-based business.
 While many companies have repeatable or visible revenue, a SaaS business’s scale is fundamentally based on the number and revenue contribution of its subscribing customers over time.
 Because ARR is the amount of repeat revenue baked into a company’s financial profile, it shows progress and helps predict future growth.
 ARR growth gives investors a full view of your financial health because it contains lost revenue, new revenue, and fluctuations in existing paying customers.

 Average Contract Value (ACV) is a measure of the average revenue generated per customer and is usually calculated on an annual basis.